 A few photos

-This is an event not to be missed for students, practitioners, teachers, and staff: the Cin’éthique film screenings and discussions, organized by the Espace de Réflexion Ethique d’Occitanie, are back.
+This is an event not to be missed for students, practitioners, teachers, and staff: the Cin’éthique film screenings and discussions, organized by the Espace de Réflexion Ethique d’Occitanie, are making their big comeback.
 See below for the schedule of upcoming screenings.

 A location and schedule to keep in mind for four sessions a year